 Answer: No, Standby DB instance cannot be used with primary DB instance in parallel, as the former is solely used for standby purposes, it cannot be used unless the primary instance goes down.

 24. Can I run more than one DB instance for Amazon RDS for free?

 Answer: Yes.
 You can run more than one Single-AZ Micro database instance, that too for free!
 However, any use exceeding 750 instance hours, across all Amazon RDS Single-AZ Micro DB instances, across all eligible database engines and regions, will be billed at standard Amazon RDS prices.
 For example: if you run two Single-AZ Micro DB instances for 400 hours each in a single month, you will accumulate 800 instance hours of usage, of which 750 hours will be free.
 You will be billed for the remaining 50 hours at the standard Amazon RDS price.

 Answer: DynamoDB is a fully managed NoSQL database service.
-DynamoDB, therefore can be fed any type of unstructured data, which can be data from e-commerce websites as well, and later, an analysis can be done on them using Amazon Redshift.
-We are not using Elastic MapReduce, since a near real time analyses is needed.
+DynamoDB, therefore, can be fed any type of unstructured data, which can be data from e-commerce websites as well, and later, an analysis can be done on them using Amazon Redshift.
+We are not using Elastic MapReduce since a near-real-time analysis is needed.

 Answer: Yes.
 When using the GetItem, BatchGetItem, Query or Scan APIs, you can define a Projection Expression to determine which attributes should be retrieved from the table.
 Those attributes can include scalars, sets, or elements of a JSON document.

 27. What happens to my backups and DB Snapshots if I delete my DB Instance?